turingschool/career-development-curriculum-site/module_one/mod1_career_journal_prompts.md

 * [Week 5 Prompts](#week-5)

 ### Directions
-Copy these prompts into your career journal document to complete throughout Mod 1.
-Please label this section of your career journal "Module 1 Journal Reflections."
+Copy these prompts into the career journal document you started in Mod 0.
+Please label this section of your career journal "Module 1 Journal Reflections" and [it's recommended that you use this template](https://github.com/turingschool/career-development-curriculum-site/blob/master/career_journals/career_journal_template.md) to organize your responses.

 ### Mod 1 Week 1: Understanding your strengths <a name="week-1"></a>
+Answer the below questions in a separate gist and link them into your career journal using this template:

+Week 1: [Link here to your gist]
+- [ ] (completed)
+- [ ] (partially complete)
+- [ ] (not started)

+If you will not be able to complete your journal this week, please provide an update for the Career Dev team on when you'll have it completed here:

 1. Describe one of your strengths
 * What is something you have learned to do well (list a skill)?
   * I can...